 Families in 1st-2nd grades meet three times a semester on Sunday mornings from 9 AM-12 PM.
 The program includes sessions for parents with one of the rabbis, community engagement and development of a family project.
 This program is generously funded by The Leah and Morton Kemper Family Education Enrichment Program.

-Junior Youth Group Experience is BHC’s exciting group for youth in 1st-7th grades.
-The goal of our youth groups is to introduce kids to Jewish social life through engaging and entertaining events.
+The goal of BHC's exciting youth group is to introduce kids to Jewish social life through engaging and entertaining events.
 Throughout the year, the youth groups can have programs such as Havdalah game nights, laser tag and sandwich-making for the hungry.

 Camp BHC is an exciting one-week (in June) opportunity to share in fun, spirit (ruach), and warmth.
 Campers will experience an out-of-this-world fun time adventure, and the joy of community (kehillah), while sharing in Jewish values (middot).
 Sports, art, drama, field trips, social action projects, water play, computers, and interactive camp challenges, such as capture-the-flag and obstacle courses, are just a few of our activities.